sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 ## Directory structure of the project

-Both the "/inc" and "/src" directories have the subdirectories "analysis", "databases", "models", "updaters", and "utilities".
+The "/src" directories have the subdirectories "analysis", "databases", "models", "updaters", and "utilities".
 Below is a very brief description of the kinds of things in each, more detailed descriptions of key classes are further down in this file.